DougHennig/ErrorHandler/README.md

 ## Releases

+### 2022-10-21

+* The new cConsoleClass and cConsoleLibrary properties allow you to specify what class to use for the VFP Command window emulator when "debug" is chosen in the runtime.

+* The error log now contains information about the data session the error occurred in.

+* It supports setting email settings in a subclass.

+* It supports Modern Authentication for emailing error information to support staff.

+* A bug in displaying the method the error occurred in was fixed.

+* Fixed a typo in SetError.

+* It uses ShellExecute to open the saved error text file rather than running Notepad.exe.

+* The Project Manager no longer gives a build error if VFPExMAPI.fll isn't found.

 ### 2022-04-09

 * It now takes a screen shot of the correct monitor (the one the app is running on) if there's more than one and displays a message that a screen shot is taken in the error dialog.